-Krushna belonged to the royal dynasty while Radha to an ordinary milkman’s family.
-Like Sita, She too was born out of a resolve (sankalpa).
+Shri Krushna belonged to the royal dynasty while Radha to an ordinary cowherds family.
+Like Sita, she too was born out of a resolve (sankalpa).

-The devotion of the gopis is an illustration of ultimate devotion.
-Radha among them was like a jewel in the crown.
+die.
+The devotion of the gopis is an illustration of Parabhakti (Ultimate devotion), Radha being the jewel in the crown.

-B. According to the Tantrik and Vaishnavite sects Rukmini representing the Energy of opulence is one of the two Divine Energies (Shaktis) of Krushna while Radha is the Blissful Energy (Ahladini).
+B. According to the Tantrik and Vaishnavite sects Rukmini representing the Energy of opulence is one of the two Divine Energies (Shaktis) of Shri Krushna while Radha is the Blissful Energy (Ahladini).

 The word rasa (रस) has originated from two sources – (रसानां समूह:) means the collection of nine rasas and (रस: उत्पद्यते यस्मात्) means that from which ras is generated.
 The rasa dance (rasakrida) is a beautiful event in the lives of Krushna and the gopis (wives of the cowherds).
 During the dance Krushna endowed them with the spiritual experience of non-duality (advait).